shaneholloman/docmd/docs/configuration.md

     *   `path` (String, Required for direct links)
     *   `children` (Array, Optional)
     *   `icon` (String, Optional): The name of an SVG icon to display next to the navigation item. `docmd` will look for an SVG file named `icon-name.svg` in its bundled assets (e.g., `home` for `home.svg`).
 Ensure the chosen icon name corresponds to an available SVG.
 See [Theming > Icons](/theming/icons/) for more details.
+    *   `collapsible` (Boolean, Optional): If set to `true` on a parent item (an item with `children`), the item will become a collapsible accordion.
+It will be collapsed by default unless one of its children is the currently active page.
+User interactions (opening/closing) are saved in `sessionStorage`.
+Defaults to `false`.
     *   `external` (Boolean, Optional): If set to `true`, the `path` is treated as an absolute external URL and the link will open in a new tab (`target="_blank"`).
+Defaults to `false`.
+    *   `collapsible` (Boolean, Optional): If set to `true` on a parent item (an item with `children`), the item will become a collapsible accordion.
+It will be collapsed by default unless one of its children is the currently active page.
+User interactions (opening/closing) are saved in `sessionStorage`.
 Defaults to `false`.

 ## `footer` (String, Optional)
 *   **Description:** Custom footer text (Markdown supported). **Note:** For noStyle pages, the footer must be explicitly enabled via `components.footer: true`.